Return orders

 Send to 3PL.
 If third-party fulfillment is enabled for your organization and the return location is a 3PL location, you can send the order to the 3PL (see Third-party fulfillment below)

 Cancel.
-Cancel the return order if no longer needed
+Cancel the return order if no longer needed (only available for Draft return orders)

 Third-party fulfillment (3PL)